parazyd/amprolla/doc/setup.md

 a cron job based on your needs.

-To actually serve the merged directory over HTTP, a basic nginx configuration is provided as `contrib/nginx.conf`.
+To actually serve the merged directory over HTTP, a basic nginx configuration is provided as `contrib/nginx.conf`, and a lighttpd conf is provided in `contrib/lighttpd.conf`.